-In our last post in the series, we looked at some underlying theory around diversification and minimum variance portfolios.
-We also learned that the key downfall of this theory, when used to pick a diversified portfolio of stocks, is that correlations among stocks change over time.
-In particular, stocks become highly correlated during broad market sell-offs.
+In our last post in the series, we talked about some underlying theory around diversification.
+We also learned that the key downfall of this theory is that correlations among stocks change over time, and become highly correlated during broad market sell-offs.
 (Dynamic correlations really have the worst timing, don’t they?)

-In this post, I’ll illustrate those concepts with a few charts, looking at stock diversification versus asset class diversification, through good times and bad.
-Ultimately, the powerful difference you’ll see comes with a clear rationale, which we’ll start on here and continue in the next post of the series.
+In this post, I’ll illustrate the concept with a few charts.
+We’ll look at stock diversification versus asset class diversification through good times and bad.

 About that free lunch…